ThomasCarroll/htqc/r_course/reproducibleR.md

 Reproducible Research in R
 ========================================================

-Try to think:
 Sometime in the future, I, or my successor, will need to understand what analysis i did here.

-Using RStudio to make reproducible documents is very easy so why not?
+Using RStudio to make reproducible documents is very easy, so why not?